beenotung/quick-erd/README.md

 This command generate the typescript types of each table and the schema for `proxySchema()` in [better-sqlite3-proxy](https://github.com/beenotung/better-sqlite3-proxy)

 The relation fields are also included based on the foreign key references.

+The default behaviour is to generate a proxy as singleton.
+If a factory function is preferred, you can pass `--factory` in the argument, e.g. `npx erd-to-proxy --factory < erd.txt > proxy.ts`

 #### Format Diagram Text